Transportation in San Diego: Public transportation statistics

-The average amount of time people spend commuting with public transit in San Diego, CA, for example to and from work, on a weekday is 70 min.
+In San Diego, the average amount of time people spend commuting with public transit to and from work on a weekday is 70 min.
 23% of public transit riders, ride for more than 2 hours every day.
 The average amount of time people wait at a stop or station for public transit is 16 min, while 29% of riders wait for over 20 minutes on average every day.
 The average distance people usually ride in a single trip with public transit is 11.2 km, while 30% travel for over 12 km in a single direction.

 Cycling

 The dry and mild climate of San Diego makes cycling a convenient and pleasant year-round option.
 The city has some segregated cycle facilities, particularly in newer developments, however the majority of road facilities specifically for bicycles are painted on regular roadways, covering over 1,570 miles throughout San Diego County.
 The city's hilly, canyoned terrain and long average trip distances—brought about by strict low-density zoning laws—somewhat restrict cycling for utilitarian purposes.

 In 2014 of .9% of commuters traveled by bicycle, below the average 1% for large U.S. cities.
 Also in 2014, San Diego experienced 6.8 bicyclist fatalities per 10,000 cyclist commuters, the average for all large cities was 4.7.

-A bicycle sharing system called Decobike was instituted in 2015.
+A bicycle sharing system called DecoBike was instituted in 2015.

 Air

 San Diego has two major international airports entirely or extending into its city limits:

-San Diego International Airport, also known as Lindbergh Field, is the primary commercial airport serving San Diego.
-It is the busiest single-runway airport in the United States, and is the third busiest single-runway airport in the world, only behind London Gatwick and Mumbai.
+San Diego International Airport is the primary commercial airport serving San Diego.
+It is the busiest single-runway airport in the world.
 It serves over 24 million passengers every year, and is located on San Diego Bay three miles (4.8 km) from downtown.
 There are scheduled flights to the rest of the United States, Canada, Japan, Mexico, United Kingdom, Germany, and Switzerland.
 It serves as a focus city for Southwest Airlines and Alaska Airlines.
-Voters rejected a proposal to move the airport to Miramar Marine Corps Air Station in November 2006.
+Voters rejected a proposal to move the airport to Marine Corps Air Station Miramar in November 2006.

-Since December 9, 2015, the Cross Border Xpress terminal in Otay Mesa has given direct access to Tijuana International Airport, with passengers walking across the U.S.–Mexico border on a footbridge to catch their flight on the Mexican side.
+Since December 9, 2015, the Cross Border Xpress terminal in Otay Mesa has given direct access to Tijuana International Airport, with passengers walking across the Mexico–United States border on a footbridge to catch their flight on the Mexican side.
 It is the only airport in the world with terminals located on the territory of two countries.

-Other airports include Brown Field Municipal Airport (Brown Field) and Montgomery Field.
+Other airports include Brown Field Municipal Airport and Montgomery-Gibbs Executive Airport.